 It also was in the treatment of sickle cell disease that Jackson left a lasting mark.
 He had run a sickle cell program in Philadelphia, and at St. Jude, he ventured into neighborhoods of Memphis to enhance the education and treatment of children and families affected by the debilitating, painful and often deadly disease.

 Jackson eventually built the program to such a stature that in the early 1970s, the NIH hired him to head the federal government’s efforts to fight the disease.

-Now 83, a retired Jackson lives in Atlanta.
-In hindsight, he is happy he took the risk and accepted Dr. Pinkel’s offer to come work at St. Jude.
+In hindsight, Jackson said he was happy he took the risk and accepted Dr. Pinkel’s offer to come work at St. Jude.